Siddik2202/simple_node_app/README.md

 Thank you

-### Here are the step to run on docker with EC2 instance with docker compose
+### Here we will deploy our EC2 instance with docker compose